Gareth Rhys appointed to the Welsh Government Public Law B Panel of Counsel - Jan 2026

 Selected Cases

-- Gareth appeared as sole counsel in the Supreme Court of St Helena in a human rights claim brought under the Constitution by a former elected Member of St Helena’s legislature.
-The alleged breaches arose from the conditions at HMP Jamestown during the Claimant’s time in remand.
-It was the first claim to involve the human rights provisions of the St Helena Constitution.
-Gareth is instructed on six more associated human rights claims.
+- Gareth appeared as sole counsel in Buckley v Attorney General of St Helena [2024] SHSC 522, a human rights claim brought under the Constitution of St Helena by a former elected Member of the island’s legislature for breaches arising from prison conditions at HMP Jamestown.
+It was the first claim to involve the fundamental rights provisions of the St Helena Constitution.

 - Advising a potential intervener on the judicial review of the Home Office’s use of Wethersfield Airfield as a site to accommodate asylum-seekers on the basis that the Home Office failed to adopt adequate procedures for screening and monitoring vulnerabilities that made them unsuitable for accommodation on a large scale former military site.